-Net cash used in operating activities for the six months ended June 30, 2023 was a deficit of approximately \$1.1 million.
-This is primarily attributable to the loss of \$5.0 million and the addback of \$2.3 million for the non-cash loss on the conversion of convertible notes into shares of common stock and the addback of \$0.6 million for the non-cash stock based compensation.
+Net cash used in operating activities for the six months ended June 30, 2023 was approximately \$1.1 million.
+This is primarily attributable to the loss of \$5.0 million offset by \$2.3 million for the non-cash loss on the conversion of convertible notes into shares of common stock and \$0.6 million for the non-cash stock based compensation, and an increase in accounts payable accounts of \$1.0 million.

-Net cash used in operating activities for the six months ended June 30, 2022 was predominantly the approximately \$4.3 million loss that was offset by approximately \$0.5 million of non-cash stock based compensation.
+Net cash used in operating activities for the six months ended June 30, 2022 was predominantly the approximately \$4.3 million net loss that was offset by approximately \$0.5 million of non-cash stock based compensation and an increase of accounts payable and accrued expenses of \$0.9 million.